CONCERN: Joint Replacement Mobility Support

 Supporting balanced alignment during movement

-Reducing fascial tension near the surgical area
+Reducing fascial tension near and around the surgical region, when appropriate

 Physiotherapy